Home > News > Food Tourah – Vayishlach

 Shortly after this encounter, Jacob looks up to see Esau approaching.
 Jacob shows his brother deference by bowing to the ground, and Esau greets him warmly embracing him and kissing him.
 Though reconciled, the brothers part ways, with Esau returning home while Jacob travels slowly to accommodate his family and flocks.
 This parsha also recounts the troubling story of Dinah, Jacob’s daughter, and the subsequent actions of her brothers Simeon and Levi.
 It concludes with two deaths: Rachel, in childbirth with Benjamin, and Isaac, who passes away at the age of 180 years.

-After a night-long struggle with the enigmatic figure, Jacob has to be ready for his unpredictable reunion with Esau, whom he hasn’t seen since fleeing after stealing his brother’s birthright.
+After a night-long struggle with the enigmatic figure, Jacob must be ready for his unpredictable reunion with Esau, whom he hasn’t seen since fleeing after stealing his brother’s birthright.
 Clearly Jacob needed to be well rested and at his best, so we thought a coffee-infused recipe would be perfect.
-Wake Up and Smell the Coffee – Rubbed Chicken Thighs fit the bill!
-The first mention of Israel in the Torah calls for a simple Israeli Salad recipe.
-And in recognition of Esau’s warm embrace and kiss when he greets Jacob, you can finish your meal on a sweet note with these Classic Meringue Kisses.
+How about Maple Glazed Salmon w/Coffee Rub?
+Wake Up and Smell the Coffee – Rubbed Chicken Thighs also fit the bill!

 B’tayavon and Shabbat Shalom, Alison (Baraf) & Sarah (Roark)